0xPolygonMiden/miden-base/docs/architecture/transaction.md

 > **Info**
 > - One of the main reasons for separating out the execution and proving steps is to allow _stateless provers_; i.e., the executed transaction has all the data it needs to re-execute and prove a transaction without database access.
 This supports easier proof-generation distribution.

-## Conclusion

-Miden’s `Transaction` introduces an innovative mechanism for local single-account state transitions.
-By enabling parallel execution and privacy at scale, `Transaction`s in Miden transcend the limitations of conventional account-based model blockchains.